waku-org/docs.waku.org/docs/guides/js-waku/quick-start.md

 // Send the message using Relay await node.relay.send(encoder, {
 	payload: serializedMessage,
 });
 ```

 :::tip Congratulations!
-You have successfully added decentralized communication features to your application using `js-waku`.
+You have successfully added decentralized communication features to your project using `js-waku`.
+To run your application smoothly, you can wrap these functions in JavaScript, React, or any other framework.
 :::